Skip to main content

 Mapping page elements in a collection

-Similarly to how you transform answers to individual questions, you can also transform each element in a collection using PageElements#eachMappedTo API and providing a meta-question to be used for the mapping.
+Similarly to how you transform answers to individual questions, you can also transform each element in a collection using the PageElements#eachMappedTo API and providing a meta-question to be used for the mapping.

 import { actorCalled } from '@serenity-js/core'